flyingrhinonz/catstep/README.md

 may suppress the logging of identical lines and subsequent lines may not be logged.
 Supply a value of 0 to explicitly disable periodic logging.
-If you supply a value not 0, 5-60 it will force 10 seconds.
+If you supply a value which is not 0 or 5-60 it will force 10 seconds.
 Does not run during the FastForward period.

 -s / --sleep <seconds> :